developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 * **Continuous Read -** A press and hold of the scan trigger will continuously scan barcodes. **Not supported with the Zebra RS507 Bluetooth Ring Scanner**.

 * **Press and Sustain -** Starts the scan beam when the trigger is pressed and continues the decode session until the Beam Timer is expired, barcode is decoded or read is canceled. **Scan beam is not stopped when the trigger is released**.
-This avoids unexpected cancellations of a read by subsequently pressing the trigger button of the device; subsequent trigger presses while the beam is ON have no effect.
+This avoids unexpected cancellations of a read by subsequently pressing the trigger button of the device; subsequent trigger presses while the beam is ON have no effect. **Applies to internal imager on TC20/TC25 only**.

 **Beam Timer -** Sets the maximum amount of time (in ms) that the reader remains on.
 Supports a range from 0 - 60,000 ms in increments of 100 ms. A value of 0 sets the reader to stay on indefinitely.